NEXT New York

 How to join?

 Membership in ULI NEXT New York is application-based.
-Applicants interested in joining ULI NEXT New York will be evaluated by the Next leadership team based on each individual’s role in their organization, background, and overall fit with the mission and group dynamic.
+Applicants interested in joining ULI NEXT New York will be evaluated by the NEXT leadership team based on each individual’s role in their organization, background, and overall fit with the mission and group dynamic.
 Membership in ULI is a requirement to become a participant in the ULI NEXT New York cohort.
-Click on the buttons at the top of the page to apply.

 Meetings & Topics